Renzyulia/To-do-list/README.md

 # To-do-list
-It's a training project. it's to-do list app.
+It's my first training project. it's to-do list app.
 In it, you can add new things, edit, delete things and mark things as completed.
 You have opportunity to add a thing for today, for the future or without a date.

 The app is still being developed.